willfaught/paige/README.md

 The parameter object is accessed in site parameters as `[params.paige]`, and in page parameters as `[paige]`.

-Parameters specific to pages:
+Parameters for pages:

 ```toml
 id = "" # ID used in feeds.
 Defaults to the relative permalink.
 link = "" # URL for an anchor around the title.
 Example: "https://youtu.be/dQw4w9WgXcQ".
 ```

-Parameters specific to terms of the authors taxonomy:
+Parameters for terms of the authors taxonomy:

 ```toml
 [paige.author]